Peter Arnett: Operation Tailwind

 Due to a number of rebuttals claiming the CNN report was flawed, three or more of the individuals responsible were fired or forced to resign.
 Arnett was reprimanded, and left the network in April 1999, apparently due to "lingering fallout" from Tailwind.

-Invasion of Iraq 2003
+Invasion of Iraq

 On assignment for NBC and National Geographic, Arnett went to Iraq in 2003 to cover the U.S. invasion.
-After a press meeting there, he granted an interview to state-run Iraqi TV on 31 March 2003.
+After a press meeting there, he was granted an interview to state-run Iraqi TV on 31 March 2003.
 In it he said:

 [N]ow America is re-appraising the battlefield, delaying the war against Iraq, maybe a week, and re-writing [sic] the war plan.
 The first plan has failed because of Iraqi resistance[;] now they are trying to write another war plan.

 Earlier in the interview he said:

 [O]ur reports about civilian casualties here, about the resistance of the Iraqi forces, are going back to the United States.
 It helps those who oppose the war when you challenge the policy to develop their arguments.